DSSG-EUROPE/dssg-europe-syllabus/02_TERMINAL_software_versioning_with_git/README.md

 If you want to merge branches then commit all your changes to the branch.

 ## Merge the branch
 `$ git checkout master`
 `$ git merge new-feature`

 Delete the branch git branch
 `$ git branch -d new-feature`

 Then you can update the master branch in your forked repository:
 `$ git push origin master`

 And push the deletion of the feature branch to your GitHub repository

-git push --delete origin

 `$ git push --delete origin new-feature`

 And thatʼs it!
 Youʼve just successfully created a feature branch, made some changes, committed those changes to your repository, pushed them to GitHub, opened a pull request, had your changes merged by the maintainers, and then cleaned up.